 level must be one of these options: Off, Error, Warning, Information, or Debug.

-log-setting syslog-server (option)
+log-setting syslog-server (number) (option)

-Configure the Firebox to send log messages to a remote syslog server or QRadar server. option must be one of these options:
+Configure the Firebox to send log messages to a remote syslog server or QRadar server.
+In Fireware v12.4 or higher you can configure up to three syslog servers.